C3-PRO/c3-pro-ios-framework/Sources/SystemServices/README.md

 These classes provide facilities to prompt the user to allow certain system services, such as access to HealthKit, the device's current location, notifications and others.
 These are represented as `SystemService` enums, some of which have associated values.

+**Note** that as of iOS 10, you must provide a short explanation for `NSHealthShareUsageDescription`, if you use HealthKit, and `NSMotionUsageDescription`, if you use CoreMotion, in your app's _Info.plist_.

 ### Module Interface

 #### IN